Eddie Calvert

 Albert Edward Calvert (15 March 1922 – 7 August 1978) was an English trumpeter successful in the 1950s.
 Between 1953 and 1958 he achieved seven instrumental hits on the UK Singles Chart, including the two chart-toppers "Oh, Mein Papa" in 1954 and "Cherry Pink (and Apple Blossom White)" in 1955.
-His nephew was Leon Calvert.

 Biography

 Calvert was born in Preston, Lancashire, England and grew up in a family where the music of his local brass band featured highly.
 He was soon able to play a variety of instruments but was most accomplished on the trumpet.
 At the age of 11 he joined the Preston Town Silver Band.
 After the Second World War, invalided out of the Army, he borrowed money from his father to get his first job in a Manchester band and graduated from playing as an amateur in brass bands to professional engagements with popular dance orchestras of the day, including Geraldo's plus Billy Ternent, and he soon became renowned for the virtuosity of his performances.
 Following his exposure on television with the Stanley Black Orchestra, an enthusiastic announcer introduced him as the "Man with the Golden Trumpet" – an apt description that remained with him for the rest of his musical career.

 Calvert's style was unusually individualistic, and he became a familiar musician on BBC Radio and TV during the 1950s.
 He first recorded for Melodisc c.
 1949–1951 before he started to record for EMI's Columbia label and his records included two UK number ones, "Oh, Mein Papa" and, more than a year later, "Cherry Pink and Apple Blossom White".
 He was the first British instrumentalist to achieve two number ones.
 "Oh, Mein Papa" topped the UK Singles Chart for nine weeks (then a UK chart record), and he received the first gold disc awarded for a UK instrumental track.
 The record also sold well in the United States, reached No. 6 on the Billboard charts.

 Further chart entries were "John and Julie", taken from the soundtrack of the film John and Juliet, "Zambesi" and "Mandy", his last major hit.
 Other recordings included "Stranger in Paradise" (1955), "The Man with the Golden Arm" (1956) and "Jealousy" (1960).
 Calvert co-wrote the song "My Son, My Son", which was a hit for Vera Lynn in 1954.
 In spite of being an instrumental, his theme music for the film The Man with the Golden Arm was banned by the BBC "due to its connection with a film about drugs".